 Costed HR Plans are produced by the Constabulary each year which outline the workforce numbers of the organisation and its training provision; it is presented to the PCC on an annual basis.
-HR data is scrutinised by the PCC at the monthly Management Board Meeting and quarterly at the Strategic Scrutiny meeting.
+HR data is scrutinised by the PCC at the quarterly Accountability Board meeting.